What are Option Pricing Models?

 - It is possible to short-sell with no cost and to borrow at the risk-free rate.

-Nevertheless, these assumptions can be relaxed and adjusted for special circumstances if it is necessary.
+Nevertheless, these assumptions can be relaxed and adjusted for special circumstances if necessary.
 In addition, we could easily use this model to price options on assets other than stocks (currencies, futures).

 The main variables used in the Black-Scholes model include: